scriptnull/vishnubharathi.codes/source/_posts/exploring-middlewares-in-go.md

 tags: ["go"]
 ---

 I came across "Middlewares" for writing HTTP servers originally in the Node.js ecosystem.
 There is this beautiful library called [express](https://expressjs.com/) which sparked the joy of middlewares in me.
-In case if you haven't heard of middlewares before, I think you should read [this beautiful page](https://expressjs.com/en/guide/using-middleware.html) from express documentation to get a taste of them.
+In case if you haven't heard of middlewares before, I think you should read [this beautiful page](https://expressjs.com/en/guide/using-middleware.html) from expressjs documentation to get a taste of them.
 (I genuinely feel that it is the best possible introduction for middleware, hence opening up the post with it)

-With enough Javascript for the day, we will jump into Go now. 😅
+With enough JavaScript for the day, we will jump into Go now. 😅

 My goal for this post is to understand how to {use, write} middlewares in Go HTTP servers.
 We will also try to search the internet and surface some Go middlewares that we can add to our day to day toolkit.